Supported File Formats

 • .ssa files (SubStation Alpha v4.0), format identifier is "ssa".

-Implemented in pysubs2.substation.SubstationFormat.
+Implemented in pysubs2.formats.substation.SubstationFormat.

 Changed in version 1.2.0: Added support for embedded fonts.
 Fonts in loaded files will be preserved on save.
 For simplicity and speed, the data is stored in opaque form (not decoded).
 If you’d like to extract/embed fonts via pysubs2, feel free to open an issue on GitHub.